Pulp (paper): Chemical pulp

 Chemical pulp is produced by combining wood chips and chemicals in large vessels called digesters.
 There, heat and chemicals break down lignin, which binds cellulose fibres together, without seriously degrading the cellulose fibres.
 Chemical pulp is used for materials that need to be stronger or combined with mechanical pulps to give a product different characteristics.
 The kraft process is the dominant chemical pulping method, with the sulfite process second.
 Historically soda pulping was the first successful chemical pulping method.

 Recycled pulp

 Recycled pulp is also called deinked pulp (DIP).
-DIP is recycled paper which has been processed by chemicals, thus removing printing inks and other unwanted elements and freed the paper fibres.
+DIP is recycled paper which has been processed by chemicals, thus removing printing inks and other unwanted elements and freeing the paper fibres.
 The process is called deinking.

 DIP is used as raw material in papermaking.
 Many newsprint, toilet paper and facial tissue grades commonly contain 100 percent deinked pulp and in many other grades, such as lightweight coated for offset and printing and writing papers for office and home use, DIP makes up a substantial proportion of the furnish.